What is school readiness and how exactly do you know if a child is ready for school or not?

 This is especially true because a huge part of their readiness has to do with physical, emotional and social maturity.

-Therefore a child is ready for school when:
+Therefore children are ready for school when:

 - They meet most of the criteria on the checklist